e4drcf/ewizardjs-docs/docs/documentation/structure.md

     }
 }
 ```
-Here, keys `vanilaCookie`, `chocolateCookie` and `biscuit` specifies the ID of the slides, each object has `name` property wich will be displayed as slide name in eWizard editor, and `template` with the path to vue component that represents a presentation page.
+Here, keys `vanilaCookie`, `chocolateCookie` and `biscuit` specifies the ID of the slides, each object has `name` property which will be displayed as slide name in eWizard editor, and `template` with the path to vue component that represents a presentation page.

 ::: tip
 If there is need to create several slides with use of same vue component, they should have different IDs, but same `template` value.